ryanande/JsCombGuid/README.md

 .nyc_output directory will have the coverage reports outputted to the coverage directory.
 To view this report, and you have `http-server`, a handy basic insta web server, you can instal it and simply run;
+Total overkill for this small package, but a good example of code coverage reporting.

 ```bash
 npm i -g http-server